tsjohns9/ai-case-study/README.md

 ## Business Activities

-* What specific problem is the company or project trying to solve?

 Deepgram is trying to make it easy to accurately transcribe and analyze audio data.
 Their main offering  is transcripting audio text because human generated transcripts are slow and expensive, and legacy solutions have their limitations as to what they can understand from voice data.
 Their technology offers speech recognition, sentiment analysis, speaker labeling, topic detection, and translation to other languages.
 This provides their customers to gain deep insight into whatever audio data they have.

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?

 The market size is estimated at $20 billion dollars and it is anticipated to grow 14.6% until 2030.
 This growth is expected because of the current adoption of speech recognition technology in various markets.